sous-chefs/stunnel/README.md

 ## ChefSpec Matchers

-A set of ChefSpec matchers is included, for unit testing with ChefSpec.
+A set of ChefSpec matchers is included for unit testing with ChefSpec.
+These are automatically available when you make this cookbook a dependency in your cookbook's metadata.
 To illustrate:

 Recipe code: